 Opening Hours: 08:00 – 17:00 (16:00 during winter).
 Friday and Holidays: 08:00 – 16:00 (15:00 during winter).

 What is the entrance fee to Ein Avdat National Park?

 Where can I get the Ein Avdat trails map?

 You get it in the park when you buy the ticket, or you can download it here.

 What are the Ein Avdat inscriptions?

-In one of the caves on the Clif above Ein Avdat, there is an inscription writen in the Nabatean alphabet in Aramic and Arabic.
-The text (translated): “For works without reward or favour, and he, when death tried to claim us, did not let it claim us, for when a wound festered, he did not let us peris”
+In one of the caves on the Clif above Ein Avdat, there is an inscription written in the Nabatean alphabet in Aramaic and Arabic.
+The text (translated): “For works without reward or favor, and he, when death tried to claim us, did not let it claim us, for when a wound festered, he did not let us peris”